 When actor Pierce Brosnan was in the early stages of his career, he lost his first wife Cassandra to ovarian cancer in 1991 and it nearly broke him.
 The night before his wife died, he said: "That was one of the longest nights of my life ever.
 There is an incredible cruelty in it all, losing a person you shared everything with.
 This is the first time in my life I’ve ever experienced bereavement, and it’s overwhelming.”

 The story originated with Kafka’s fiancé Dora Diamant who told it to the French critic and translator Marthe Robert, and, in a slightly different version, to Max Brod.
 There are different versions of the story but what follows is a common one.
 The story requires a bit of context.
 Kafka never married and was associated with many women throughout his life.
 Sadly, he was diagnosed with tuberculosis in August 1917 and spent the rest of life trying to manage the illness.

 “While out on a walk one day in Berlin, Kafka and Dora met a little girl in a park who was crying because she had lost her doll.
 Kafka told her not to worry since the doll was away on a trip and had sent him a letter.
 When the little girl asked suspiciously for the letter, he told her he didn't have it with him, but that if she returned the following day, he would bring it.

 The next day, when they had not yet found the doll, Kafka gave the girl a letter ‘written’ by the doll saying ‘please don't cry.
 I took a trip to see the world.
 I will write to you about my adventures.’
 Kafka continued his visits to the park for the next three weeks thereafter and shared a new letter from the doll to the little girl.

+During their meetings, Kafka read the letters of the doll carefully written with adventures and conversations that the girl found adorable.
+Finally, Kafka brought back the doll (he bought one) that had returned to Berlin.
 ‘It doesn't look like my doll at all,’ said the girl.
-Kafka handed her another letter in which the doll wrote: "my travels have changed me." the little girl hugged the new doll and brought her happy home.
+Kafka handed her another letter in which the doll wrote: "my travels have changed me."
+The little girl hugged the new doll and brought her home.